Madea Goes to Jail (play)

-Madea Goes to Jail is an 2005 American stage play that was written, produced, and directed by Tyler Perry in 2005.
-It stars Tyler Perry as Mabel "Madea" Simmons and Cassi Davis as Ella.
-The live performance released on DVD (June 27, 2006) was recorded live in Atlanta at the Fabulous Fox Theatre on October 8 – 9, 2005.
+Madea Goes to Jail is a 2005 American stage play that was written, produced, and directed by Tyler Perry in 2005.
+It stars Tyler Perry as Mabel "Madea" Simmons and Cassi Davis as Ella Kincaid.
+The live performance released on DVD on June 27, 2006 was recorded live in Atlanta at the Fabulous Fox Theatre in October 2005.
 The DVD was released alongside Why Did I Get Married? and Madea's Family Reunion.

 Plot

 Vanessa Andrews, an aspiring business student stressed over school, struggles to finish her latest class assignment while refusing to attend to her infant son, Sonny Jr., or help her husband and Madea's nephew, Sonny Andrews Sr., get ready for work.
 Sonny works at a prison to both pay for Vanessa's schooling and to support their son.
 Ella Kincaid, Madea's best friend and next-door neighbor, enters the house asking for Madea, who is absent.
 Unbeknownst to everyone, Madea has been arrested in Conyers for refusing to pay for gas and is currently in custody at the same prison where Sonny works.
 Ella and Vanessa then argue over the latter's ambivalence over the needs of her husband and child, and refusal to do her part as a wife and mother, given that Sonny is working hard to pay for her education among other things.
 Nate, Sonny's boss and friend, comes to the house to drive him to work.
 As he waits, Sonny tries to placate Vanessa, promising her some love and affection after he returns home.
 He leaves with Nate, and Ella takes a phone call and learns that Madea is in jail.

 Later, at the jail, Sonny runs into his long-time friend, Wanda, who is now an Assistant District Attorney.
 After catching up briefly, Wanda leaves and Sonny's co-worker Leo and Madea enter and accuse each other of giving the other a hard time.
 Madea tells Sonny about how she got arrested and asks him to go home to fetch bail money.
 She then meets and butts heads with Chico, a hardened inmate who is later revealed to have three sons (one in jail, one "strung out", and one dead) and gets acquainted with Katie, who has been in jail for nine years for non-fatally stabbing her pimp ex-husband Pete after catching him molesting their daughter Toni, who has been continuously bounced from one foster home to another ever since.
 Toni comes to visit and is shown to have a very nasty attitude from her experiences in the foster system, and soon makes the mistake of turning it onto Madea.
 After a short confrontation, Toni leaves, and later, the prisoners are forced to turn in for the night.
 During this time, Madea and Chico are placed together and the two quickly get into a fight over the cell's bunks, which Madea wins.